devgirl-esther/Node-CRUD-Application/server/README.md

-# 1  Typescript - File Update

-### Setup
-1. `yarn tsc` - to transpile to js lib/app
-2. `yarn serve` - to start the server

-## Problem Description:

-Create A basic node application, that makes a CRUD operation (create, read, update, delete) into a file database.json.
+A basic node application, that makes a CRUD operation (create, read, update, delete) into a file database.json.

 ## How will I complete this project?